Monstera Deliciosa: Growing Delicious Monsters At Home

 The plant isn’t grown for its fruit nor its weird, spiky flower that forms its fruit.
 Instead, it’s grown for those dramatic leaves.
 In container conditions, the leaves usually are 1-2 feet in length.
 Natural habitat growth can see those leaves reaching up to 3 feet long.

 There are even variegated cultivars with monstera leaves that are striped and flecked with white and cream.
 A mature plant area with the multicolored leaves of variegated monsteras is certainly a striking view inside the home.
 Do not confuse these deliciosa species with Monstera variegata, though.
 There is question about the edible nature of Monstera variegata fruit.
 The same goes for other variegated monsteras.

 In short, this delicious monster is only delicious when it’s ready to be.
 But it’s visually stunning year-round!

 Caring For Monstera Deliciosa

 Outside of its natural tropical habitat, monstera plants are less hardy.
 They require warm temperatures and humidity to really thrive.
 Here’s some hints on the best conditions you can house your plant in.

 Light and Temperature

-Because of this, it’s best to grow your monstera deliciosa in either partial or full shade.
+Because of this, it’s best to grow your Swiss cheese plant in either partial or full shade.
 Be sure it has plenty of ambient lighting, but avoid the sun’s full touch whenever possible.

-Temperature-wise, the perfect range for this tropical is between 68-86 degrees.
+Temperature-wise, the perfect range for this tropical from warm climates is 68-86 degrees.
 If the temperature dips below 50 degrees Fahrenheit, growth will stop.
 In frost conditions, your plant will die off, so avoid cold weather entirely!

 It’s best to only grow this plant outdoors if you’re in USDA zones 10-11 as they have the right temperature range.
 When grown outdoors, your plant can potentially reach heights of 10′ tall if it has proper support.
 This seldom happens indoors.